NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 `position_x` or `position_z`.
 If configuring this as a list, then all listed options will be applied to each scene in the listed order, with later options overriding earlier options if necessary.
 Default: not used
+- `empty_placer` (bool, or list of bools): If True, "The placer will not hold/drop an object.
+Cannot be used in combination with any of the placed_object_* config options.
+Default: False

 #### StructuralPlatformConfig